Operationalizing content moderation "accuracy" in the Digital Services Act: Statistically estimating legal requirements

 \subsection{Binning and allocation}

 The variance of stratified sampling depends on two choices: binning (i.e., how to partition the examples) and allocation (i.e., how many examples to annotate in each stratum).
-We now describe methods to choose each.
+We now provide technical details for each choice.

 \paragraph{Binning} An effective way to create strata is with a binning classifier trained to predict the probability that a given piece of content violates community guidelines.
 With the predictions scores from the binning classifier, content can be binned in a few ways by their score.
+The binning classifiers gives each comment a score from $[0, 1]$.
 The number of bins $L$ is a hyperparameter, which we investigate in \S \ref{sec:simulated_results}. \textbf{(1)} \emph{Equal width binning}.
-The binning classifiers we consider score each comment from $[0, 1]$.
 Equal-width binning splits this interval into $L$ equal width intervals each corresponding to a bin.
 Sampling across bins thus samples across the entire scoring range of the classifier. \textbf{(2)} \emph{Quantile binning}.
 Once the comments are scored, quantile binning splits the scoring range into equal sized quantiles, where each bin will contain the same number of points.
 The range of scores within each quantile will depend on the scoring distribution of the classifier. \textbf{(3)} \emph{Oracle binning}.
 This binning is not possible in practice as it requires the labels of all the data in the pool, but we include it as an oracle method.
 Using a recursive search procedure and the labels of all the training data, we can search for a good binning.
 At each recursive step, a bin is split into two at a point where the resulting variance is minimized.
 We recursively break down the binning classifier's scoring interval into a number of bins that is a power of two.

 \paragraph{Allocation} Once the bins are partitioned, an allocation of how to sample from each strata (i.e., a choice of the $n_h$'s) can be made. \textbf{(1)} \emph{Equal allocation.} This baseline allocation samples from each bin equally. \textbf{(2)} \emph{Optimal allocation.} For a given stratification, an optimal sample allocation minimizes the variance of the estimator.
 The solution is given in Appendix \ref{appendix:optimal_alloc}.
 This allocation is an oracle method: it cannot be run in practice, as it requires the standard deviations within each stratum, which are not known beforehand.
 We include this allocation method for analysis purposes. \textbf{(3)} \emph{Pilot allocation.} To approximate the optimal allocation, we adopt a simplified version of \citet{DBLP:conf/cikm/BennettC10}.
 We annotate a fixed number of pilot samples within each stratum, which we use to estimate the standard deviation per stratum.
 We then approximate the optimal allocation using these standard deviations.
 If the size of the pilot sample within the stratum exceeds the optimal allocation for that stratum, no additional samples are collected for that stratum.
 If the optimal allocation is more than the pilot sample, the additional samples are collected.
 We use psuedocounts (adding 1 positive and 1 negative example) to ensure each stratum is allocated samples.